Bao Zheng

 Bao Zheng (包拯 (Bāo Zhěng); 5 March 999 – 3 July 1062), commonly known as Bao Gong (包公 (Bāo Gōng, Lord Bao)), was a Chinese politician during the reign of Emperor Renzong in China's Song Dynasty.
-During his twenty-five years in civil service, Bao was known for his honesty and uprightness, with actions such as sentencing his own uncle, impeaching an uncle of Emperor Renzong's favourite concubine and punishing powerful families.
+During his twenty-five years in civil service, Bao was known for his honesty and uprightness, with actions such as impeaching an uncle of Emperor Renzong's favourite concubine and punishing powerful families.
 His appointment from 1057 to 1058 as the prefect of Song's capital Kaifeng, where he initiated a number of changes to better hear the grievances of the people, made him a legendary figure.
 During his years in office, he gained the honorific title Justice Bao (包青天 (Bāo qīngtiān)) due to his ability to defend peasants and commoners against corruption or injustice.
-Bao Zheng is depicted as the incarnation of the Astral God of Civil Arts (Wenquxing, 文曲星), while another protagonist — famous Northern Song warrior Di Qing as the Astral God of Military Arts (Wuquxing, 武曲星).
+Bao Zheng is depicted as the incarnation of the Astral God of Civil Arts (Wenquxing, 文曲星), while famous Northern Song warrior Di Qing is depicted as the Astral God of Military Arts (Wuquxing, 武曲星).

 Bao Zheng today is honored as the cultural symbol of justice in Chinese society.
 His largely fictionalized gong'an and wuxia stories have appeared in a variety of different literary and dramatic mediums (beginning with The Seven Heroes and Five Gallants), and have enjoyed sustained popularity.
 In mainstream Chinese mythology, he is often portrayed wearing a judge's zhanjiao futou hat and a crescent moon on his forehead.
 Some Chinese provinces later deified Judge Bao, equating him to the benevolent war god Guan Gong.

 Early life

-Bao Zheng was born into a scholar family in Shenxian (慎县), Hefei, Luzhou (present day Feidong County near Hefei, Anhui).
+Bao Zheng was born into a scholar family in Shenxian (慎县), Hefei, Luzhou (present-day Feidong County near Hefei, Anhui).
 Bao's family was in the middle class, his father Bao Lingyi (包令仪) was a scholar and an official, while his grandfather Bao Shi Tong (包士通) was a commoner.
 Though Bao's parents could afford to send him to school, his mother had to climb up mountains to collect firewood just before she gave birth to him.
 As Bao grew up among low working class, he well understood people's hardships, hated corruption and strongly desired for justice.

 At the age of 29, Bao passed the highest-level imperial examination and became qualified as a Jinshi.
 Bao was appointed as magistrate of Jianchang County, but he deferred embarking on his official career for a decade in order to care for his elderly parents and faithfully observe proper mourning rites after their deaths.

 During the time Bao looked after his parents at home, Liu Yun (刘赟), Magistrate of Luzhou who was renowned as an excellent poetic and fair-minded officer, usually visited Bao.
 Because the two got along well, Bao obtained great influence from Liu Yun in respect of the love for people.